 Address: Raohe Street, Songshan District, Taipei City, Taiwan 105

 How to Get There: Take the MRT to Songshan Station (Green Line, Exit 5).
 The night market entrance will be to the right across the street next to the temple.

 2. Shilin Night Market

-Shilin Night Market is one of the biggest night markets in Taiwan.
+Shilin night market is one of the largest night markets in Taiwan.
 It was established in 1899 and still going strong.